akka/alpakka/docs/src/main/paradox/elasticsearch.md

 | maxBackoff          | Maximum backoff for failing writes. |

 In case of write failures the order of messages downstream is guaranteed to be preserved.

+#### Supported API versions
+To support writing to multiple versions of Elasticsearch, an `ApiVersion` can be specified.
+This will be used to transform the bulk request into a format understood by the corresponding Elasticsearch server.
+Currently [`V5`](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docs-bulk.html#docs-bulk) and [`V7`](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/docs-bulk.html#docs-bulk) are supported specifically but this parameter does not need to match the server version exactly (for example, either `V5` or `V7` should work with Elasticsearch 6.x).

 ## Elasticsearch as Flow